ArkEcosystemArchive/docs-legacy/docs/README.md

 ### [The ARK Ecosystem Guidebook](/docs/guidebook/)

-In this section we describe the software components of the ARK Ecosystem.
+In this section, we describe the software components of the ARK Ecosystem.
 We focus in particular on ARK Core: the codebase powering the nodes that, in turn, power the ARK network.

 [_Core_](/docs/guidebook/core/) describes the architecture of ARK Core.
 At present, the documentation focuses on the packages that allow for easy application and blockchain customization.
 [_Contribution Guidelines_](/docs/guidebook/contribution-guidelines/) details the process for contributing to ARK Ecosystem software.
 Reading this section also helps to understand the coding styles and practices that inform development across the Ecosystem.